 - A Pupil of Mine Until He Turned to Evil: In the first act Lohmann still feels a deep sense of personal betrayal by Hofmeister's past involvement in a foreign-currency racket.

-- Punch-Clock Villain: Kent, even before he realises how deranged Mabuse's plans are.
+- Punch-Clock Villain: Kent, even before he realizes how deranged Mabuse's plans are.
 He starts the film genuinely trying to go straight and find honest work, and only very reluctantly joins the Mabuse gang to make ends meet as nobody wants to hire an ex-con, especially at the height of the recession.

 - Real Time: Not within the film, but dialogue establishes that both this and the first film are set at the time of their release, with a ten-year-ish gap in between in canon.